Doughty Street Chambers is delighted to announce twenty-f...Read more

 Markus is known for his thoroughness and excellent client care.
 He has been commended by District Judges for his “persuasive points under pressure of time” and his “focussed” written submissions.

 As a multilingual lawyer (French and German) with training in diplomacy, Markus is adept at dealing with matters that are international in nature.
-He was Junior Counsel in a People’s Tribunal concerning organ harvesting in China, for which he cross-examined a former Canadian Secretary of State.
+He served as Junior Counsel in a People’s Tribunal concerning organ harvesting in China, where he cross-examined a former Canadian Secretary of State.
 He also worked in research and advocacy roles at the International Federation for Human Rights (FIDH) in Paris and the United Nations Office for Drugs and Crime (UNODC) in Vienna.

-Outside of his court practice, Markus has completed placements with the Serious Fraud Office (SFO), HM Revenue & Customs (HMRC) working on the UK Covid-19 Inquiry, and the Office of Financial Sanctions Implementation (OFSI).
+Outside his court practice, Markus has undertaken placements with the Serious Fraud Office (SFO), the Crown Prosecution Service (CPS) Extradition Unit, and the Office of Financial Sanctions Implementation (OFSI), gaining insight into complex regulatory and investigatory work across government.

 “This was a case where advocacy prevailed”.
 Remarks of Recorder Ramasamy KC upon the acquittal of the Defendant in R v SC, Isleworth Crown Court